Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-src-directory.md

 # Services

-This is where all of your [Angular services](https://docs.angularjs.org/guide/services) sholud live.
+This is where all of your [Angular services](https://docs.angularjs.org/guide/services) should live.

 There are several services provided with the sample project; see [Base Framework: Services](base-framework.md#services) for more details.